 - much attention; they just get better, recover from their - surgery and go home.
 So there are usually fewer - decisions to be made and less to be done on a surgical - ward round compared to a medical ward round. - 5 Q. Could I ask you a number of specifics about this? - Mr Zafar attended.
-His advice it appears, in the round, - was Raychel should have sips of fluid orally, and then - if she's tolerating that, then you can proceed to reduce - intravenous fluids.

-- 10 A. Yes. - 11 0.
-Is that typical advice? - 12 A. Absolutely typical.
-That's exactly what you would - expect a surgeon to say on the first day post-operative ward round for a child who had had a straightforward - appendicectomy. - $\,$ Q. Applying general medical practice, is that plan for $\,$ - fluids something that should have been recorded by him? - 18 A. Yes, it would have been best practice to record something in the notes to that effect, yes. - 20 THE CHAIRMAN: But I think, to be fair to him, the note - would have been almost equally vague, wouldn't it? - 22 A. Yes.

-- 23 THE CHAIRMAN: It wouldn't say, "Reduce fluids by 11 am", - or, "Reduce fluid by 50 per cent by midday".
-The plan - was -- and was clearly understood by the sister who then
+His advice it appears, in the round, - was Raychel should have sips of fluid orally, and then - if she's tolerating that, then you can proceed to reduce - 1.0 A. Yes. - 11 O. Is that typical advice? - 12 A. Absolutely typical.
+That's exactly what you would - 13 expect a surgeon to say on the first day post-operative - ward round for a child who had had a straightforward 14 - 15 appendicectomy. - 16 Q. Applying general medical practice, is that plan for - 17 fluids something that should have been recorded by him? - 18 A. Yes, it would have been best practice to record - 19 something in the notes to that effect, yes. - 20 THE CHAIRMAN: But I think, to be fair to him, the note - 21 would have been almost equally vague, wouldn't it? - THE CHAIRMAN: It wouldn't say, "Reduce fluids by 11 am", 23 - 2.4 or, "Reduce fluid by 50 per cent by midday".
+The plan - 25 was -- and was clearly understood by the sister who then

-1 This was a child who had been admitted overnight 2 under the care of a consultant and had intra-abdominal 3 surgery.
-Was it satisfactory by the standards of the 4 time that she would be seen by a senior house officer 5 without a registrar, without a consultant?
-6 А. Well, again, like many issues here, this is something 7 that it's easy to criticise judging by today's 8 standards, and certainly today I think all children 9 would be at least discussed and the greater majority 10 seen either by a consultant or a senior surgical trainee 11 and I believe that most surgical departments that see 12 both children and adults would prioritise the children 13 over the adults if there were a lot of patients to see, 14 given that the juniors may have had less experience with 15 children than they have with adults.
-In this case it 16 appears that the opposite happened and the consultants 17 saw the adults and the more junior surgeons saw the 18 child.
-But that would have been common practice at the 19 time, yes.
-20 Q. Could I touch on one point that you might help us with?
-21 You've reflected your experience on the difference 22 between a paediatric medical ward round and the 23 surgical.
-The paediatric ward round more intensive, it 24 was the work of the day.
-25 A. Yes.
+- This was a child who had been admitted overnight - under the care of a consultant and had intra-abdominal - surgery.
+Was it satisfactory by the standards of the - time that she would be seen by a senior house officer without a registrar, without a consultant? - 6 A. Well, again, like many issues here, this is something - that it's easy to criticise judging by today's - standards, and certainly today I think all children - ould be at least discussed and the greater majority - 10 seen either by a consultant or a senior surgical trainee - 11 and I believe that most surgical departments that see - both children and adults would prioritise the children - 13 over the adults if there were a lot of patients to see, - 14 given that the juniors may have had less experience with - 15 children than they have with adults.
+In this case it 16 - appears that the opposite happened and the consultants 17 saw the adults and the more junior surgeons saw the - child.
+But that would have been common practice at the - 19 time, yes. - 20 Q. Could I touch on one point that you might help us with? - 21 You've reflected your experience on the difference - 22 between a paediatric medical ward round and the - surgical.
+The paediatric ward round more intensive, it 23 - was the work of the day.
+24 - 25 A. Yes.